esdc-devcop/esdc-devcop.github.io/_guides/TLS_Certificate_Expiry.md

 ### NSD ticket for TLS certificate renewal

-*NOTE: Always verify if a certificate has been renewed before submitting an NSD ticket.
-Open a NSD ticket only if your TLS certificate is expiring in 14 days or less.*
+*NOTE: Open a NSD ticket only if your TLS certificate is expiring in 14 days or less.
+Always verify if a certificate has been renewed before submitting an NSD ticket. *

 To open a Ticket:
 1. Navigate to [NSD](http://srmis-sigdi-iagent.prv/ "NSD")